 1. Written Level by Level with the Syllabus as Its Basis

 The HSK test is made up of six levels.
-The authors of the Course have done a thorough study of the Syllabus and the question designing guides and made a statistical analysis of plenty of past tests as well.
-Based on the result of our study and analysis, we’ve summed up the focuses, difficulties, language points, topics, functions and situations etc. for each book, while sticking to the vocabulary required in the Syllabus, systematically defined the scope and class hours for each level.
+Based on the result of our study and analysis, we’ve summed up the focuses, difficulties, language points, topics, functions and situations etc. for each book, while sticking to the vocabulary required in the syllabus, systematically defined the scope and class hours for each level.
 The specifics are as follows:

 The design observes the idea of International Chinese Education, with attention paid to the general applicability and practical use of the course books.
 Educational institutions in China and outside can decide the time span for each book referring to the number of class hours suggested above.
 For example, it is suggested Book 1 be finished in 34 class hours, so it will take one month with eight class hours devoted to it per week or two months with four class hours per week, etc. Generally speaking, students can pass Level 1 test after finishing Book 1 and Level 2 test after finishing Book 2, so on and so forth.

-2. Each Textbook Supported by a Workbook of Exercises Matching the HSK Test
+2. Each Textbook is Supported by a Workbook of Exercises Matching the HSK Test

 3. Independent Communicative Exercises Serving the Need for Taking the HSK Oral Test